BellaMrx/Arrays_functions_objects_in_JS/README.md

 # 4. Object-oriented programming
 In simple terms, objects in JavaScript are complex and compound variables with properties and methods.
-The properties are called attributes or proberties and the methods are sometimes called object methods.
+The properties are called attributes or properties and the methods are sometimes called object methods.
 This information, such as properties and methods, can be accessed with the object.

  [Complete Code](https://github.com/BellaMrx/Arrays_functions_objects_in_JS/blob/main/Examples/Part_15/script.js) --> **Examples/Part_15/...**
    ```